vegaorion/zero-sum-ramsey-disjoint-cliques/README.md

 Formulas, DRAT certificates and scripts supporting

 > *Zero-sum Ramsey numbers of disjoint cliques modulo 3 and a counterexample to a
-> conjecture of Caro and Provstgaard*, FIRSTNAME LASTNAME, arXiv:XXXX.XXXXX.
+> conjecture of Caro and Provstgaard*, Utkarsh Singh, arXiv:XXXX.XXXXX.
 > Archived at [doi:10.5281/zenodo.XXXXXXX](https://doi.org/10.5281/zenodo.XXXXXXX).

 `R(H, Z_3)` is the least `N` such that every colouring `c : E(K_N) -> Z_3`